 What Are Sentiment Surveys?

 Sentiment surveys allow decision-makers in an organisation to learn how their workers feel about the assistance they get and other experiences they have while working there.
 You may proactively find the best methods to help your employees by conducting such surveys and analysing them.
-Review the findings of the survey with your team and other stakeholders, such as the Chief Information Officer and the Experience Manager, and utilise the information to enhance the employee experience.
+Review the findings of the survey with your team and other stakeholders, such as the Chief Information Officer and the Experience Manager, or Chief Experience Officer, and utilise the information to enhance the employee experience.

 How To Start A Sentiment Survey?